Egypt is a spectacular destination of temples and tombs that amazes all who visit. It's not all historic treasures though.

-The desert has white, chalk-like mountains that look like a snow-covered wonderland in the middle of the parched sand.
+The White Desert white, chalk-like mountains that look like a snow-covered wonderland in the middle of the parched sand.
 The sand mountains look like eruptions out of a science fiction movie with pinnacles resembling icebergs and with few white boulders.
-Anyone who’s had their fill of temples and tombs will enjoy this magnificent natural scenery.
+Anyone who's had their fill of temples and tombs will enjoy this magnificent natural scenery.

 Egypt's center for beach fun is the South Sinai province on the Sinai Peninsula.
 Sharm el-Sheikh is a European-style resort full of premium hotels, cosmopolitan restaurants, and bags of entertainment opportunities.

 Between the border town of Taba and port town of Nuweiba and the, are the bamboo hut retreats that offer complete get-away-from-it-all respites from life.
 South Sinai is all about diving no matter whatever place you choose to stay.
 The Red Sea one of the top diving destinations of the world in South Sinai region has a cluster of some of the best diving sites.

 A low budget traveller hub, Dahab is as much about desert adventures and excursions as the sea.